|

-Very cute Porcupine walking around the porch of a cabin in central PA.
-The majority of the time this cabin is not occupied and the porcupine was very surprised when four 13 year old girls showed up.
+Very cute porcupine walking around the porch of a cabin in central Pennsylvania.
+The majority of the time this cabin is not occupied and the porcupine was very surprised when four 13-year-old girls showed up.
 The porcupine was attracted to the salty taste of the treated wood.
-This cute little porcupine earned his name that day.
-He is officially "Wilbert".
+This cute little porcupine earned his name that day; he is officially "Wilbert."

 Porcupine walking around the porch of a cabin in central PA.